 It is not just about operational energy, to heat and ventilate the buildings.
 The materials used to build or renovate also cause significant CO2 emissions in their production.
 And these emissions are not spread over a 30 or 50 year lifespan, but directly, and immediately, during production.

-Of course, the national energy mix supplied for production will change and have a larger share of renewables, thus reducing the CO2 emissions embodied in products, but in fact the emissions from the constructing renewable energy installations must then be added to that.
+Of course, the national energy mix supplied for production will change and will have a larger share of renewables, thus reducing the CO2 emissions embodied in products, but in fact the emissions from constructing the renewable energy installations must then be added to that.
 What is clear is that the Embodied energy will play an increasing role.
 It is already half of all energy calculated over the lifetime of a building , but will even far exceed operational energy as the energy mix changes, as Danish research shows.

 New construction should therefore not only be 0-energy (operational) but also 0-CO2 in terms of material emissions.
-This virtually excludes traditional Western building methods, because they require at least about 6 MJ / m2 of fossil energy per m2, with associated emissions. (excluding installations of PV panels) Building with materials with a very low energy content, and even with negative emissions, is then the only option not to increase the emissions due to new construction.
+This virtually excludes traditional Western building methods, because they require at least about 6 GJ / m2 of fossil energy per m2, with associated emissions. (excluding installations or PV panels) Building with materials with a very low energy content, and even with negative emissions, is then the only option not to increase the emissions due to new construction.
 Think in particular of biobased materials.
 That was also confirmed by a recent lecture from the IPCC’s Vice-Chair Working Group 3, Dr. Urge-Vorsatz, who stated that construction should be zero energy operational anyway, that materials that capture CO2 should be used, and that concrete and steel must be phased out in construction. ( see previous article) .

 The Buildings-carbon budget working group will publish a number of papers on this subject in a special issue of the scientific journal Buildings and Cities in the coming year.
 In the meantime, it is also being explored what those building rules could look like in 2050, which we should in fact already comply with.
-I here pose a few rules, as a first attempt , which gives some impression where it is going:
+I here pose a few rules, as a first attempt , which gives some impression where it might be going:

 1. The building, insofar as energy is needed for the use of the buildings, will have to come exclusively from renewable energy.